badguyisme/SynPred/README.md

 To run the code:
 `python main.py`
 <br/><br/>
 ### Attention: In our Supporting Information, the experiment under cold start setting follows the same setting as leave-combination-out study of DTSyn.
-If you have any question, please send emails to agoodoneisme@foxmail.com.